 Goodwill and intangible assets with indefinite lives are not subject to amortization, but are tested for impairment on an annual basis during the fourth quarter or whenever events or changes in circumstances indicate the carrying amount of these assets may not be recoverable.
 We first conduct an assessment of qualitative factors to determine whether it is more likely than not that the fair value of our reporting unit is less than its carrying amount.
-If we determine that it is more likely than not that the fair value of our reporting unit is less than its carrying value.
-If the fair value of our reporting unit exceeds its carrying value, goodwill.
+If we determine that it is more likely than not that the fair value of our reporting unit is less than its carrying amount.
+If we determine that it is more likely than not that the fair value of our reporting unit to its carrying amount, we then conduct a two-step test for impairment of goodwill.
 In the first step, we compare the fair value of our reporting unit to its carrying value.
 If the fair value of our reporting unit exceeds its carrying value, goodwill is not considered impaired and no further analysis is required.
 If the carrying value of the reporting unit exceeds its fair value, then the second step of the impairment test must be performed in order to determine the implied fair value of the goodwill.
-If the carrying value, then an impairment loss equal to the difference would be recorded.
+If the carrying value of the goodwill exceeds its implied fair value, then an impairment loss equal to the difference would be recorded.